Program Members

 Summary

-Prior to joining Pitt GSPH I served as the Associate Director for Population Sciences of the Tulane University Cancer Center for 15 years.
-I also represented Tulane on the NCI GMAP region 2 consortium.
+Prior to joining Pitt SPH, I served as the Associate Director for Population Sciences of the Tulane University Cancer Center for 15 years.
+I represented Tulane on the NCI GMAP region 2 consortium.
 My cancer-related research focuses on cancer health disparities locally and globally with a special emphasis on the Caribbean.
 Of special interest is the role exposures to chemicals and non-chemicals stressors play in cancer development.
+Additionally, I am a board member of the Intercultural Cancer Council (ICC), and appointed chair of the board effective January 2024.

 Read More about Maureen Lichtveld